 v1.
 Jesus is standing beside lake Gennesaret, or as it is more commonly known, lake Galilee, while a large crowd pushes in to hear him proclaim the message of the kingdom.
 The excitement of the crowd contrasts beautifully with the tranquility of the lake and of the fishermen cleaning up after their night of fishing.

 v2-3.
 Beside the lake Jesus sees two boats where the fishermen are mending their nets.
-Due to the push of the crowd he decides to put one of the boats into service as a rostrum for preaching.
-The one he chooses belongs to Simon Peter.
-The boat is pushed out a little from the shore, and as is the custom, Jesus sits to teach while the crowd stands to listen.
+Due to the push of the crowd he decides to put one of the boats into service as a rostrum for his sermon.
+The boat, belonging to Simon Peter, is pushed out a little from the shore, and as is the custom, Jesus sits to teach while the crowd stands to listen.

 v6-7.
 The sign of the fish is now described in the terms of an amazing haul of fish, so large that the two boats begin to sink with the weight of the catch.